Current as of November 2018 | Download print version (in PDF)

 Division 50 of The Income Tax Assessment Act 1997 (ITAA) exempts certain classes of NPOs from income tax.
 It is administered by the Australian Taxation Office (ATO), which is the responsibility of the Federal Treasurer.
 The ATO has moved to a self-assessment regime, and NPOs are required annually to self-assess whether they fall within the exempt categories.

-A new body, The Australian Charities and Not-for-profits Commission (ACNC), commenced operations on 3 December 2012.
+The Australian Charities and Not-for-profits Commission (ACNC) commenced operations on December 3, 2012.
 The ACNC is responsible for determining the legal status of groups seeking charitable, public benevolent institution, and other not-for-profit benefits on behalf of all Commonwealth agencies.
-Once the ATO receives notice of charitable status of an organization from the ACNC, it then proceeds to examine the organization's specific conditions for tax exemption.
-(As noted above, the Commonwealth government has expressed a desire to abolish the ACNC and it is not yet clear what may be intended to replace it.)
+Once the ATO receives notice of charitable status of an organization from the ACNC, it then proceeds to examine the organization’s specific conditions for tax exemption.

 The categories of exemptions are fairly broad and the exemption covers all income however derived.
 Exemption should not be confused with gift deductibility, as quite different tests and categories apply.